Your pathway to a stand out legal career

 The Graduate Diploma in Legal Practice (Online) is an approved professional legal training (PLT) program required for Bachelor of Laws and Juris Doctor graduates who wish to qualify for admission as practising lawyers.

-The program includes compulsory course work subjects, your choice of electives and a legal placement.
+The PLT program includes compulsory coursework subjects, your choice of electives, and legal placement.

 All students are required to attend a compulsory five-day Learning Intensive at the start of the program which includes a series of guest presentations and workshops covering essential skills such as client interviews, settlement negotiations and work management.